ntlinh16/elmerfs-eval/README.md

 ### 3. Run the experiment

-To run this experiment on specific cloudal system, please find the detail instruction in the following links:
+To run this experiment on specific cloud system, please find the detail instruction in the following links:

 [Running on Grid5000](https://github.com/ntlinh16/elmerfs-eval/tree/main/grid5k#readme)